 - Line up for the hay wagon ride tin the barnyard.
 The hayrides run continuously from 10 am to 5 pm on Saturdays and Sundays.
 No reservations are needed.
 The entire experience—the ride, picking a pumpkin, and returning to the farm—takes approximately 30 minutes.
 However, on busy Saturday and Sunday afternoons in October there may be a waiting line.

 - Sorry, we cannot fit strollers or kid wagons on the hayride wagon.

-- We provide wagons for you to haul your pumpkins and other purchases to your car when you’re ready to leave.
+- We provide wagons and wheelbarrows for you to haul your pumpkins and other purchases to your car when you’re ready to leave.
 We also have pumpkin valet service provided by our younger relatives–they’ll haul your pumpkins out to the parking lot for you, and then bring the empty wagon back to the farm.

 - Choose a pumpkin that you can carry to the hay wagon without hurting yourself.
 Lift with your legs, not your back.

 - Wipe off water and mud.
 The pumpkin patch can be muddy after a rain.
 We carry rags to wipe any slipperiness off your pumpkins.